The Value of Native Plants in the Landscape

 When writing this I took a lot from my notes on a presentation by writer and entomologist Dr. Doug Tallamy.
 I strongly recommend his books, and I have listed them with some other resources below.
 I painted a pretty grim picture earlier of what can happen if we refuse to build living landscapes, but it's not hopeless yet.
 With some simple changes in plant choice, you can see results quickly, even in the most inhospitable urban environments, so get out there and make a difference!

+If you're ready to add some native plants to your landscape, you can get started with these 25 native species that are often carried in garden centers.
 Do you have any experiences or stories about native plants?
 Share some in the comments!
-If you would like recommendations for native plants for your garden or have questions about native plants, feel free to post your question in the comments or email me at firstname.lastname@example.org.
+If you would like recommendations for native plants for your garden or have questions about native plants, feel free to comment with your question in the comments or email me at email@example.com.

 Indiana Native Plant and Wildflower Society (INPAWS)